Aviva Rahmani: Work

 In 2009, Rahmani served as a formal observer for University of Colorado Boulder at the COP15 and blogged about her experience for High Tide, an arts collective based in Liverpool, UK.

 Rahmani's current work reflects her interest in the application of mapping analysis, to "explore potential solutions for urban and rural water degradation in large landscapes."

 Rahmani's recent work also uses the internet "to perform residencies without the international travel that spews jet fuel over the earth's waters."
 Virtual Cities and Oceans of If and the ongoing Virtual Concerts address global warming and geo-political conflicts by demonstrating, analyzing and interpreting the local impact of global warming at international real world sites.

 As of 2018, Rahmani used her projects "The Blued Trees Symphony" and "The Blued Trees" in order to protect the locations of proposed pipeline constructions in New York, Virginia, and West Virginia through the Visual Artists Rights Act (VARA).
+Rahmani painted the trees in these locations blue with casein paint in the shape of a sine wave.
+The paint is safe for trees and promotes moss growth.
+The forest trees were painted in ⅓-mile-long measures.
+From an overhead view, it would represent her copywritable sheet music.
+Rahmani also submitted this work for copyright.
+"The Blued Trees" did not make it into a court trial, but there was a mock trial.
+In the mock trial, Rahmani worked with A Blade of Grass, in which "The Blued Trees Symphony" was fighting a gas company.